 Spaghetti lobster £32.60 (up from £26) has stayed the best version of itself and is perfectly edible, I said it was punchy on the wallet last time, it’s even more so now, so just lean over and shovel it in to forget about the price.

 Zitonni Toscanini (£14.90).
 ‘Long pasta tubes, favourite of the Maestro Toscanini, made with Tuscan spiced sausage, extra virgin olive oil, fresh tomatoes & Tuscan percorino’.
-It’s flipping poetry – I can’t see myself not ordering it when I come here, it’s a parade of everything I love on a plate.
+It’s flipping poetry – I can’t see myself not ordering it when I come here, it’s a parade of everything I love in pasta.

 Zuchini fritti £4.20 were tangled pieces of battered courgette – I always remember that the sides are strong here.